1. basic issues

 If the number of seats is even, half of the seats is given by national votes.

-The so far national seats then are distributed internationally.
+national seats then are distributed internationally.

 Example for usage: A big international company has its headquarters in a small state that is